StephanWagner/wordpress-deploy/README.md

 ## Config

-Add a config file named `wordpress-deploy.config.js` to your wordpress folder and adjust accordingly:
+Add a config file named `wordpress-deploy.config.js` to your wordpress folder and adjust accordingly.

+> **Make sure to add the config file to your `.gitignore`.**

 ```javascript
 const config = {